gokul0420/multi-agent-debate-DAG/README.md

-# 🧠 Multi-Agent Debate DAG using LangGraph Principles
+# 🧠 Multi-Agent Debate DAG using LangGraph

 This project simulates a structured debate between two AI agents — a **Scientist** and a **Philosopher** — over a user-defined topic.
 The system is designed following LangGraph-inspired architecture with memory, turn control, and an automated Judge node that evaluates the debate using logical metrics.
 All arguments and judgments are generated **dynamically using a local Hugging Face model (Qwen‑1.5‑0.5B)**.
 No internet or API keys are required after setup.